 On the south end of the second floor is the Feuchtwanger Memorial Library, which houses some 8,000 volumes from the personal collection of the German émigré writer Lion Feuchtwanger.
 The space was configured during the mid-1980s and serves as the main rare materials reading area.
-Down the hall from the Feuchtwanger Library is the Horton Rare Book Room, one of the most beautiful interior spaces on the campus.
-The room holds a number of rare book collections, including a significant collection of Lewis Carroll-related material.
+Down the hall from the Feuchtwanger Library is the Horton Rare Book Room, one of the most beautiful interior spaces on the campus and home to the Cassady Lewis Carroll collection.

 The Evolution of a Library